Azure/terraform-azurerm-avm-res-servicebus-namespace/README.md

   - `kind` - (Required) - The type of lock.
 Possible values are `CanNotDelete` and `ReadOnly`.
   - `name` - (Optional) - The name of the lock.
 If not specified, a name will be generated based on the `kind` value.
 Changing this forces the creation of a new resource.

+  > Note: If you use `ReadOnly` kind lock, you must configure Terraform to use EntraId authentication, as the access of the namespace keys will be blocked thus terraform won't be to do its job.

   Example Inputs:
   ```hcl
   lock = {